Wildlife Emergency?

 If you have found an injured or orphaned wild animal:

 - Do not give the animal any food or water.
 A captured animal will get food and water stuck in its fur/feathers potentially leading to discomfort and hypothermia.
-Feeding an animal an incorrect diet can result in injury or death.
+Feeding an animal an incorrect diet can result in gastrointestinal injury or death.

 - Keep the animal in a dark, quiet place.